-- Never try to cook while under the influence of drugs or alcohol
+- Do not try to cook while under the influence of medication, drugs or alcohol

 - Keep electrical leads, tea towels, dishcloths and other items which could catch fire away from the cooker or hob